 [tyk_tyk-gateway] name=tyk_tyk-gateway baseurl=https://packagecloud.io/tyk/tyk-gateway/el/7/$basearch repo_gpgcheck=1 enabled=1 gpgkey=http://keyserver.tyk.io/tyk.io.rpm.signing.key https://packagecloud.io/gpg.key sslverify=1 sslcacert=/etc/pki/tls/certs/ca-bundle.crt [tyk_tyk-gateway-source] name=tyk_tyk-gateway-source baseurl=https://packagecloud.io/tyk/tyk-gateway/el/7/SRPMS repo_gpgcheck=1 enabled=1 gpgkey=http://keyserver.tyk.io/tyk.io.rpm.signing.key https://packagecloud.io/gpg.key sslverify=1 sslcacert=/etc/pki/tls/certs/ca-bundle.crt

-What’s this?
 EPEL (Extra Packages for Enterprise Linux) is a free, community based repository project from Fedora which provides high quality add-on software packages for Linux distribution including RHEL, CentOS, and Scientific Linux.
-Epel isn’t not a part of RHEL/CentOS but it is designed for major Linux distributions.
-In our case we need it for Redis
+EPEL isn’t a part of RHEL/CentOS but it is designed for major Linux distributions.
+In our case we need it for Redis, run this command to get it:

 Finally we’ll need to update our local cache, so run: